XYOracleNetwork-v1/web-developer.xyo.network-react/docs/open-source-initative.md

 ---
 id: open-source
 title: XYO OPEN SOURCE INITIATIVE
+sidebar_label: Open Source Initiative
 ---

+> The XYO Foundation provides this source code available in our efforts to advance the understanding of the XYO Procotol and its possible uses.
+We continue to maintain this software in the interest of developer education.
+Usage of this source code is not intended for production.

 <div class="alert alert-info text-center" role="alert">
   Here at XYO, we see the importance of open source in the dApp space.